rickellis/Arch-Linux-Install-Guide/README.md

 ## Update all packages

-The installation is basically done so we now update all installed packages:
+The installation is basically done so we now update the databases and all installed packages:

     $   pacman -Syu